Usage

 Specify interfaces whose configuration is permanently kept by

 lldpd.
-By default, lldpd disregard any data about interfaces
+By default, lldpd disregards any data about interfaces

-configuration).
-This option allows one to specify a pattern
+figuration).
+This option allows one to specify a pattern simi-

-similar to the interface pattern.
-If an interface disappear
+lar to the interface pattern.
+If an interface disappears but

-but matches the pattern, its data is kept in memory and
+matches the pattern, its data is kept in memory and reused if

-reused if the interface reappear at some point.
-For example,
+the interface reappears at some point.
+For example, on Linux,

-on Linux, one could use the pattern eth*,eno*,enp*, which
+one could use the pattern eth*,eno*,enp*, which should match

 unconfigure system interface permanent